voxel51/fiftyone/docs/source/getting_started/install.rst

    pip install --upgrade fiftyone

-Is you use Fiftyone desktop, you should update after updating Fiftyone:
+If you use the desktop App, you should also run:

 .. code-block:: shell

-   pip install --upgrade fiftyone[desktop]
+   pip install fiftyone[desktop]

+to ensure that you have the proper version of the desktop App installed for your current FiftyOne version.

 .. note::